googleapis/api-client-staging/generated/python/grpc-google-cloud-error-reporting-v1beta1/README.rst

-gRPC library for Stackdriver Error Reporting
+gRPC library for Stackdriver Error Reporting API

 grpc-google-cloud-error-reporting-v1beta1 is the IDL-derived library for the Stackdriver Error Reporting (v1beta1) service in the googleapis_ repository.